arouyan/lakeFS/docs/understand/sizing-guide.md

 ### Random reads

-This test generates random read requests to lakeFS, in a given commit.
+This test generates random read requests to lakeFS in a given commit.
 Paths are requested randomly from a file containing a set of preconfigured (and existing) paths.

 **command executed:**